Security State of the Industry: The Emerging Role of Information Protection and Counterintelligence (CI) in Corporate Security

 Created by the Security Executive Council

 How corporate security can address current risks and develop proactive measuresDigging deep into emerging risks and threats to corporate business information today, the Security Executive Council (SEC) on September 12, 2017 presented a Security State of the Industry briefing on information protection and counterintelligence (CI).

-Identify, Engage, ProtectAccording to the speakers, CI is misunderstood and because the world has changed, new hostile adversaries have emerged.
-Now, CI threats can come from broad range of adversaries, including employees and insiders, hackers, subcontractors, business people and even those in academics.
-And it's no longer simply about classified property, but is increasingly technology related.
-As a result, the SEC stated that the CI threat is more significant than ever and is no longer 'spy versus spy.'
+Identify, Engage, ProtectAccording to the speakers, CI is misunderstood, and because the world has changed, new hostile adversaries have emerged.
+Now, CI threats can come from a broad range of adversaries, including employees and insiders, hackers, subcontractors, business people and even those in academics.
+And it's no longer simply about classified property; it is increasingly technology related.
+As a result, the SEC stated that the CI threat is more significant than ever and is no longer “spy versus spy.”
 The best CI plan will identify assets most valuable to the company and engage and enlist the help of the FBI, law enforcement and others in partnership to make those assets easier to protect.

 He added that three "E's" are the starting point for any CI discussion with management: evaluate and classify the risk assessment and potential threats; engage with the local FBI field office and other industry experts; and educate stakeholders by assessing risk."

 John Slattery said getting out in front of issues and being proactive is critical, and CI is the cornerstone enabler of insider threat programs.
 "CI can provide another set of eyes and ears so a globally focused risk mindset can be more fully defined.
 There is deliberate targeting of U.S. trade secrets and next-generation issues that are still evolving.
 CI, when implemented properly, can help level the playing field—because today, other companies don't play by the rules."
 He added that a CI program is a force multiplier for other security initiatives and should integrate with cyber security.